mautic/developer-documentation-new/docs/components/cache.rst

 Symfony makes heavy use of a filesystem cache.
 When developing for Mautic, clearing the cache is a regular occurrence.
 By default, Mautic instances have the cache located in ``var/cache/ENV`` where ``ENV`` is the environment currently accessed (``dev`` or ``prod``).
 To rebuild the cache, delete the relevant ``ENV`` folder within the cache directory, or run the Symfony command ``php bin/console cache:clear --env=ENV``.
 If a specific environment isn't passed to the command via ``--env=ENV``, Mautic uses the ``dev`` environment by default.

+.. vale off

-In the ``dev`` environment, Mautic doesn't cache translations, views, and Assets.
+In the ``dev`` environment, Mautic doesn't cache translations, views, and assets.
 However, changes to these files require clearing the cache for them to take effect in the ``prod`` environment.
 Changes to Mautic config files, Symfony config files, etc., require clearing of the cache regardless of the environment.

+.. vale on

 The typical rule of thumb is, if Mautic isn't acting as you expect after making changes, try clearing your cache.
 If you get ``class could not be found`` or ``cannot redeclare class`` errors when using the ``cache:clear`` command, manually delete the ``var/cache/ENV`` folder then run the command and/or browse to the site to rebuild.